Street name: Multiple names for a single street

 In Zaandam, Netherlands, streets in the Russiche Buurt (Russian Neighbourhood) are named after Russians, commemorating Tsar Peter I's visit in 1697.
 These are named bilingually, for instance Tolstoistraat/Улица Толстого.

+In Vancouver, Canada, šxʷməθkʷəy̓əmasəm Street has the English name "Musqueamview Street" for situations where the main Halkomelem version cannot be used, including in mail delivery systems.

 Multiple streets sharing the same name

 In many cases, more than one street in a locality will have the same name: for example, Bordesley Green and Bordesley Green Road, both in the Bordesley Green section of Birmingham, England, and the fifteen separate Abbey Roads in London.
 The city of Boston has five Washington Streets.
 Atlanta famously has many streets that share the name Peachtree: Peachtree Street, Drive, Plaza, Circle, Way, Walk, and many other variations that include "Peachtree" in the name, such as West Peachtree Street.

 Occasionally, these streets intersect each other, as with Pike Place and Pike Street, and Ravenna Boulevard and Ravenna Avenue in Seattle, Washington.
 Kansas City, Missouri, has a Gillham Road, Gillham Street, and Gillham Plaza all running parallel to each other.

 In many cities in Alberta, new developments have only a few common street names, which are followed by variant types such as Boulevard, Drive, Crescent and Place.

-The Philadelphia Main Line of Philadelphia, near Conshohocken, Pennsylvania, contain a number of roads named Gulph, including Gulph Road, Upper Gulph Road, New Gulph Road, Old Gulph Road, Gulph Creek Road, Gulph Creek Drive, Gulph Lane, Gulph Hills Road, North Gulph Road, and South Gulph Road.
+The Philadelphia Main Line of Philadelphia, near Conshohocken, Pennsylvania, contains a number of roads named Gulph, including Gulph Road, Upper Gulph Road, New Gulph Road, Old Gulph Road, Gulph Creek Road, Gulph Creek Drive, Gulph Lane, Gulph Hills Road, North Gulph Road, and South Gulph Road.
 In some cases, these roads intersect each other multiple times, creating confusion for those unfamiliar with the local geography.

 Some cities such as Fresno, California use the same street name and suffix (street, ave, road, etc.) for several stretches of road.
 As a rule, these streets are usually in direct line with each other, but with a several block break in between sections.
 The breaks are usually caused by limited access (one or two entrance) housing subdivisions, or other multi block land uses (schools, parks, industrial plants, and even farm fields in the outskirts of towns).
 For example, a street may end in the 500 block and restart in the 900 block.
 Thus there will be no addresses in the 600, 700 or 800 block.
 St. Clair Avenue in Toronto is an example of this.
+The practice is also common in Philadelphia, as for example Sartain Street.

 Streets without names

 Roads between cities, and especially highways, are rarely named; they are often numbered instead, but in Graan voor Visch, a district of Hoofddorp, streets have no names.
 The houses there are instead uniquely numbered with very high numbers, starting with 13000.

 In the central district of Mannheim (Germany), it is the blocks which are numbered rather than the streets.

+In Costa Rica, most streets do not have names or signs, and directions are given based on landmarks and by blocks, which are counted as 100 meters, regardless of the block's actual size.